RivenSkaye/PrysmBot/README.md

 _Assuming Python 3.x and Pip 3.x are configured as the defaults, use `pip3` and `python3` otherwise_
 - `pip install -U discord.py`
 - `python Prysm.py`

+## Dependencies
+The bot has some external dependecies for certain components.
+These are listed here with their `pip3` names.

+For the reminder functionality:
+- apscheduler